Getting started

 through it's documentation.
 But for this tutorial, it's sufficient to

-understand that the {{ prepared_statement }}
+understand that the {{ prepared_statement }} Jinja variable is made

 available to this template, and when it's rendered it will expand to